tatowicz/docker-ethminer/README.md

 Simple and easy to run, if you have a Nvidia GPU and want to mine eth.

-**Note** This image builds ethminer, which an activily maintained Genoil fork <https://github.com/ethereum-mining/ethminer>
+**Note:** This image builds ethminer, which an activily maintained Genoil fork <https://github.com/ethereum-mining/ethminer>

 ### Requirements
 - Nvidia drivers for your GPU, you can get them here: [Nvidia drivers](http://www.nvidia.com/Download/index.aspx)